mikiasworash/devcamper-api/README.md

 # Devcamper API

-> Backend API for Devcamper application, which is a bootcamp directory website.
+> Backend API for Devcamper application, a bootcamp directory website.

 ## Usage

-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own.
+Rename "config/config.env.env" to "config/config.env" and update the values on your own.

 ## Install Dependencies